TyrnanBatch/Python-Averager/README.md

-# PythonAverager
+# Python Averager
-A simple script that allows you to get the average of a number in Mode, Median and Mean form
+A simple script that allows you to get the average of a number in Mode, Median and Mean form.